top of page

 Reel Breakdown

-3.P.
-Gimmi: I did the character modeling, textures, and look development in Arnold, and then another artist switched it into Redshift's shader system.
+6. I did the character modeling, textures, and look development in Arnold, and then another artist switched it into Redshift's shader system.
 I was then responsible for the lighting, and this was my first time using Redshift!
 I used mostly directional and area lights for this sunset action fight.
-There was a small amount of light linking to make sure that the coin looked good, as it was depending on a reflective aov pass.
 My focus was to make sure the lil fella was never lost in the vastness of the scenes.
 I was responsible for lighting 20+ shots in 3 weeks!

 bottom of page